VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Alfa Romeo Stelvio offers hardly perceptible more room – 525 L compared to 488 L. That’s a difference of about 37 L.
+Looking at boot space, the Alfa Romeo Stelvio offers very slightly more boot space – 525 L compared to 488 L. That’s a difference of about 37 L.

-When it comes to payload, Alfa Romeo Stelvio hardly perceptible takes the win – 590 kg compared to 535 kg.
+When it comes to payload, the Alfa Romeo Stelvio carries marginally more – 590 kg compared to 535 kg.
 That’s a difference of about 55 kg.

 Audi Q3